rafaljanicki/goatcounter-mcp-server/README.md

 ```

 ### Option 2: Using FastMCP Directly (Source Only)
-If you installed from source and prefer to run the server using FastMCP’s development mode:
+If you installed from source and prefer to run the server using FastMCP's development mode:

 ```bash
 fastmcp dev src/goatcounter_mcp_server/main.py